FAQs

 ACCESSIBILITY AND SAFETY

 Harvest does not tolerate abusive, harmful, or oppressive behaviour or language from patrons, artists, volunteers, staff, sponsors or our Board of Directors.
 Any participation in harmful behaviour is grounds for removal from festival venues without a refund and may result in a ban of passholder privileges and/or a permanent ban from Harvest.
 If you witness abusive, discriminatory, or troubling behaviour at Harvest, please speak to one of our Safer Spaces Volunteers (you’ll be able to identify them by their special shirts), or any other volunteer.
-You can find Safer Spaces Volunteers at the Blues Tent near admissions as well as at the Safer Spaces Tent on Carlton St.
+You can find Safer Spaces Volunteers at the Safer Spaces Tent near the Accessibility Entrance behind the Barracks venue.